 - Recent: The last three files opened in WinZip will be listed here.
 You can easily work with these files again by tapping its entry in Recent.

-- Local: Eligible files saved on your device are listed here in one of two default folders.
+- Local: Eligible files saved on your device are listed here in your three default folders.

 - My Files: Zip files you have opened with WinZip and files you have unzipped to your device are listed here.

-- Photos: Pictures from your Camera Roll and other photo albums can be found here.
+- Photos: Pictures and videos from your Camera Roll and other photo albums are listed here.

-- Cloud: Find, display, and use files in your Dropbox account.
-Note: Files you view from Dropbox will be downloaded and saved in a cache.
+- Cloud: Find, display, and use files in your Google Drive, Dropbox, OneDrive*, and/or iCloud Drive account.
+Note: Files you view from a cloud service will be downloaded and saved in a cache.
 This can be cleared in Settings.

 An edit icon displays for Recent and for Cloud.
 The edit icon for Recent can be used to clear all of the entries currently displayed.
-The edit icon for Cloud allows you to sign out of Dropbox.
+The edit icon for Cloud allows you to sign out of one or more cloud service.

 - Send Mail: Zip the selection and attach the Zip file to a Mail message (when working with a single Zip file, it will be attached to a message immediately; it will not be zipped twice)